-Individuals on temporary or student visas are not eligible to receive ANE-NPR Program support.
+Individuals on temporary or student visas are not eligible to receive ANE-NPRF Program support.

-Applicants interested in a rural funding preference can use the Rural Health Grants Eligibility Analyzer to determine whether a county or specific address is designated as rural for this funding opportunity.
+Applicants interested in a rural funding preference can use the Rural Health Grants Eligibility Analyzer or Am I Rural? tool to determine whether a county or specific address is designated as rural for this funding opportunity.

 What This Program Funds

 New Program • Operating Costs and Staffing • Training Providers

 Application instructions, requirements, and other relevant information can be found in the funding announcement.